atik-abdullah/Nordea/README.md

     ├── pom.xml
     └── src
 ```
 Nordea is the root directory.
-(When you download/clone from Github, the folder name will be "Nordea_main", so adjust the pathnames accordingly)
+(Nordea-main when downloaded/cloned from Github)

 ### 1st approach to start and stop the project <a name="subsection1.3">

-Requirment: Docker installed on the system

-From the root directory (Nordea) run:

-    cd Nordea
-    docker compose up

-To stop the services, press Ctrl+C and then run:

-    docker compose down

-### 2nd approach to start and stop the project <a name="subsection1.4">

-Requirement: Java installed on the system
+Requirement: [Java](#subsection1.6) installed on the system

 Inside the Nordea/backend folder run: